 The valley is also home to the Computer History Museum, which explains the evolution of computers, from the abacus to 1940s house-sized super-computers through to today's state-of-the-art tablets.
 It also presents the grand follies of the Computer Age – the 1960s Honeywell kitchen-computer intended for housewives (tagline: "If only she can cook as well as Honeywell can compute").
 Or the precursor to Google Glass: the 1968 Sword of Damocles "virtual reality" headwear.
 Elsewhere, there were retro Speak&Spells, East German home computers from the 1980s, and an interactive section where teenagers play Pac-Man and PONG (the world's first commercial computer game).
 There's even a space dedicated to Teletext.

-Visitors at the Computer History Museum The Social Network movie portrayed Silicon Valley as a sun-drenched party-zone.
+The Social Network movie portrayed Silicon Valley as a sun-drenched party-zone.
 However, the reality of visiting bars here is eavesdropping on talented techies' conversations.
 In 2010, at Redwood City's German beer garden, Gourmet Haus Stadt, an Apple employee lost an iPhone 4 prototype, which later ended up on tech blog Gizmodo.
 The bar was empty on my visit, but there was a bizarre gift shop, hawking Teutonic TV mags and packet soups.
 I fared better at Martins West gastropub, dining on haggis-on-a-stick and a veal tongue butty while listening to nerds pitching ideas about Android APIs.

 Nearby Palo Alto contains another web 2.0 pilgrimage site – Steve Jobs's former mansion at 2101 Waverley Street, which resembles an English country pile, with bus-loads of tourists arriving to pay homage to the great man.
 Palo Alto is exactly the kind of streamlined Arcadia you could imagine Jobs inventing: functional, easy-to-navigate, and disconcertingly sterile, with convertible Mercs parked outside upscale restaurants, such as MacArthur Park.